 As seen in human commensal microbiomes.

-environmental implications of the largely hidden microbiome (geoengineering! horrible climate feedbacks!)
+environmental implications of the mostly-unobserved large-scale microbiome (geoengineering! horrible climate feedbacks!)

 The economics-driven approaches used to analyse microbes.